2016 Shakey's V-League Reinforced Open Conference

-The Shakey's V-League 13th Season Reinforced Open Conference was the 27th conference of the Shakey's V-League and the third conference for its 13th season.
+The 2016 Shakey's V-League Reinforced Open Conference was the 28th conference of the Shakey's V-League and the third and final conference of the 2016 season.
 Conference started October 1, 2016 at the PhilSports Arena in Pasig.

+It is also the last conference of the SVL.
+As the league would be rebranded as the Premier Volleyball League from 2017 onwards.
+The SVL would later be relaunched as the V-League in 2022.

 Participating teams

 Format

 The conference format as it follows: